general-molecular-simulations/so3lr/README.md

 ## Fine-tuning SO3LR (experimental)

 SO3LR can be fine-tuned on custom datasets to improve performance on specific systems or molecular environments.
-The input datafile should be readable by ASE (e.g., `.extxyz`, `.xyz`) and contain atomic positions, forces, and energies (ideally also dipole moments and Hirshfeld ratios).
-Please see the Zenodo repository for an example datafile.
+The input datafile should be readable by ASE (e.g., `.extxyz`, `.xyz`) and include atomic positions and forces (ideally also dipole moments and Hirshfeld ratios).
+Please refer to the Zenodo repository for an example data file.

 Basic fine-tuning command: